goshawkdb/server/cmd/debug/README.md

 * Press `return` to limit to only the chosen value.
 * As usual, this works only on the limited rows, so you may want to press `a` first.
+* The values appear in this dialogue in the order in which they first appear in the log file.

 ## Hiding and showing columns